 Artificial Chemical Additives

 Our liver and kidneys are responsible for protecting us from dangerous chemicals, both endogenous and exogenous.
-When our diet is heavy laden in artificial chemicals and preservatives, the liver and kidneys become overloaded with detoxification and the result is often inflammation.
+When our diet is laden with artificial chemicals and preservatives, the liver and kidneys become overloaded with detoxification and the result is often inflammation.

 Start reading labels when you go shopping at the grocery store.
 If the label contains a long list of chemicals that you probably can’t pronounce, better to pass on it.
 The simpler the ingredient list, the better.